Azure-Samples/communication-services-android-calling-hero/README.md

 products:
 - azure
 - azure-communication-services
+- communication-ui-library-android
 ---

 # Group Calling Sample

-The sample is a native Android application that uses the Azure Communication Services Android client libraries to build a calling experience that features both voice and video calling.
+The sample is a native Android application that uses the [Azure Communication Services Android UI client library](https://docs.microsoft.com/en-us/azure/communication-services/quickstarts/ui-library/get-started-composites?tabs=kotlin&pivots=platform-android) to build a calling experience that features both voice and video calling.
 The application uses a server-side component to provision access tokens that are then used to initialize the Azure Communication Services client library.
 To configure this server-side component, feel free to follow the [Trusted Service with Azure Functions](https://docs.microsoft.com/azure/communication-services/tutorials/trusted-service-tutorial) tutorial.

 Additional documentation for this sample can be found on [Microsoft Docs](https://docs.microsoft.com/en-us/azure/communication-services/samples/calling-hero-sample?pivots=platform-android).
 See this sample's wiki to see updated information on [known issues](https://github.com/Azure-Samples/communication-services-android-calling-hero/wiki/Known-Issues)